-On my way home I swung by the lumber yard to grab a piece of wood, because somehow I knew that I didn’t already have a 1″ x 8″ board in my lumber stash – strange!
-I swear when it comes to materials I have in the workshop, I have a photographic memory.
-Anything else?
-Fuhgeddaboudit!
-I can’t remember what I had for breakfast!
+On my way home I swung by the lumber yard to grab a piece of wood.
+Somehow I knew that I didn’t already have a 1″ x 8″ board in my lumber stash – strange!

 Anyway, this beer holder is pretty easy to build, so let’s get to it!